SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 By being isolated from other environments, the dependencies of the programs in one environment won't interfere with other environments.
 You have one environment active at a time with those programs available for use.

-- You'll have full write-access to the environemnts you create (unlike `base` on Hydra)
+- You'll have full write-access to the environemnts you create (unlike `base` on Hydra).
-- Best-practice is to create a separate environment for each pipeline
+- Best-practice is to create a separate environment for each pipeline.
-- You can also create environments for specific programs.
+- There is no environment "too small": even if the software does not have dependencies, it is often a good idea to install it in a separate environment.
 - Environments can be thought of as 'disposable.'
 Recreate them as needed.
-- Environments allow users to have a different versions of Python installed than what is installed in `base`
+- Environments allow users to have different versions of Python installed than what is installed in `base`

 ```
 (base) $ conda create --name blobtools